centrifugal/centrifuge/README.md

 ### Quick example

-Let's take a look on how to build the simplest real-time chat ever with Centrifuge library.
-Clients will be able to connect to server over Websocket, send a message into channel and this message will be instantly delivered to all active channel subscribers.
-On server side we will accept all connections and will work as simple PUB/SUB proxy without worrying too much about permissions.
+Let's take a look on how to build the simplest real-time chat with Centrifuge library.
+Clients will be able to connect to a server over Websocket, send a message into a channel and this message will be instantly delivered to all active channel subscribers.
+On a server side we will accept all connections and will work as a simple PUB/SUB proxy without worrying too much about permissions.
 In this example we will use Centrifuge Javascript client on a frontend.

 Create file `main.go` with the following code: